Alizé Cornet: 2010: Second doubles title, loss of form

 Cornet began the season at the Auckland Open in New Zealand, losing to Francesca Schiavone in the quarterfinals.
 She then suffered an early loss to Alona Bondarenko in Hobart.
 At the Australian Open in the opening round, she again lost to Schiavone.
 Over the next two months, poor results continued for the Frenchwoman.
 During this period, her most notable tournament was in Monterrey, Mexico, where she reached the quarterfinals.

 During the European clay-court season, Cornet, as a qualifier in the Barcelona Open, lost to Timea Bacsinszky in the first round.
 Cornet reached her first semifinal of the season in Fes, Morocco, losing to Iveta Benešová.
 She had previously not dropped a set in her previous three matches at the tournament.
 At the Estoril Open in Portugal, home favourite Michelle Larcher de Brito beat Cornet in the first round.
-As a qualifier in the Madrid Open she lost again to Schiavone, for the fourth time that year.
+As a qualifier in the Madrid Open, she lost again to Schiavone, for the fourth time that year.

 Cornet won her first tournament of the year in doubles at the Internationaux de Strasbourg, playing with Vania King.
 Cornet would lose to King in singles.
 At the French Open, 29th seed Anastasia Pavlyuchenkova defeated her in the first round 6–4, 6–2.
-Soon after, Cornet posted her worst result of the year at an ITF event in Marseille losing to 412th-ranked Caroline Garcia in three sets.
+Soon after, at an ITF event in Marseille, Cornet lost to 412th-ranked Caroline Garcia in three sets.

-At Wimbledon, she lost in the first round to Ioana Raluca Olaru.
+At Wimbledon, she lost in the first round to Raluca Olaru.

-She then played on clay in the Suez Grand Prix upsetting Timea Bacsinszky before losing to eventual champion Ágnes Szávay in the quarterfinals.
-At the Prague Open she fell to Patty Schnyder in the second round.
-Cornet reach her second semifinal of the year in Bad Gastein with a win over top seed and defending champion Andrea Petkovic, where she lost to Julia Görges.
-At the US Open, she fell in the first round to 31st seeded Kaia Kanepi in three sets.
-It was bad year for Alizé as she lost in the opening round at all four Grand Slam tournaments.
+She then played on clay in the Budapest Grand Prix upsetting Timea Bacsinszky, before losing to eventual champion Ágnes Szávay in the quarterfinals.
+At the Prague Open, she fell to Patty Schnyder in the second round.
+Cornet reached her second semifinal of the year in Bad Gastein with a win over top seed and defending champion, Andrea Petkovic, where she lost to Julia Görges.
+At the US Open, she fell in the first round to 31st seed Kaia Kanepi, in three sets.
+So she had lost in the opening round at all four Grand Slam tournaments.